 In the world of MBA Admissions, your numbers are not everything.
 Applicants do tend to focus on numbers when they submit an MBA application: Their undergraduate GPA, total GMAT/GRE score, quant and verbal scores, percentiles, etc. With limited seats in Texas MBA classes, measurable figures can be a very helpful tool when determining who best fits into our programs.
 But…

-But, you are not just a simple sum of your numeric parts.
+You are not just a simple sum of your numeric parts.
 The same way that you are not just left-handed or right-handed — your scores are part of you, but certainly do not define who you are.

 We should say up front that putting your best numbers forward is important.
-That’s why nailing your GMAT and putting your best GPA into your application is a must.
+That’s why getting your best test score and putting your best GPA into your application is a must.
 However, in our review of a typical MBA candidate, GMAT and GPA alone do not offer any consistent indication of success in the program.
 Even if you do have a 780 GMAT, this does not automatically indicate to us that you will make good grades, find an internship, thrive in your study groups, or find a good job after graduation.
-It is the combination of strong numbers, your unique story, commitment to McCombs, and many other things that indicate how well you’ll do in the Texas MBA Program.
+It is the combination of strong numbers, your unique story, a commitment to McCombs, and many other things that indicate how well you’ll do in the Texas MBA Program.

 From Director of Texas Executive MBA Admissions, Sharon Barrett: